Ti-ger/Last_Hop_Attack/README.md

 See Section 5 and Section 6 Figure 9 and Figure 10 and Experiment 2 (lasthop_advantage_uniform_cascade_selection.py)

 We show that the advantage for the global passive adversary converges to ≈ 0.999 and is thereby non-negligible; we furthermore argue that an adversary who has corrupted only a part of the network still has a non-negligible advantage but leave the choice at which exact point this is the case to the reader.

+#### Main Result 3: The advantage of a global passive adversary is even for a low number of last hops non-negligible
+See Section 7.1.2 and Figure 11 and Experiment 3

+We show that even if only a small number of mixes (1 - 10) is used the advantage of the adversary is still non-negligible.

+#### Main Result :4 The advantage of a global passive adversary is also for a bandwidth-based cascade selection non-negligible
+See Appendix C, Figure 12 and Figure 13 and Experiment 4

+In our paper, we considered a uniform selection of the mixes in the cascade (𝐴4) as well as a uniform selection of corrupted mixes.
+We sketch that the Last Hop Attack is also viable when other types of cascade selection e.g. bandwidth-based cascade selection is used

 ### Experiments
 List each experiment the reviewer has to execute.
 Describe: